Passing of resolutions won’t pay: Sever Modi’s hand on devouring Kashmir, says Shahbaz

 Bilawal said that India’s unilateral action was against the ideology of former Indian leaders such as Nehru, Gandhi and Vajpayee.
 He said that Pakistan needs to escalate this issue to international forums such as the United Nations, Organisation of Islamic Cooperation, as the nation wants action now.

-Bilawal Bhutto said Prime Minister Imran Khan did not give a policy statement but delivered a speech, adding that if the premier will lead, then the opposition will support him.
-The PPP chairman also lamented the lack of action or passing of any resolution during the session, saying that eminent lawmakers were also missing in the session.
+Bilawal Bhutto said Prime Minister Imran Khan did not give policy statement but delivered a speech, adding that if the premier will lead then the opposition will support him.
+The PPP chairman also lamented the lack of action or passing of any resolution during the session, saying that the eminent lawmakers were also missing in the session.

+Bilawal Bhutto Zardari asked Prime Minister Imran Khan to rise to the occasion and provide leadership for the Kashmir cause instead of relying on tweet and speeches.

 Similarly, the House was incomplete on the occasion when the budget was presented in the Parliament.
 It may be pointed out that ex-president Asif Zardari and PML-N member Khawaja Saad Rafique attended proceedings of the joint session on Speaker’s production orders.